Skip to main content

 Advocating for Financial Access for Persons with Kidney Disease

 In a panel discussion organized jointly by PatientsEngage and Kidney Warriors Foundation, and moderated by Aparna Mittal of PatientsEngage, Dr. Sanjeev Gulati (Senior nephrologist, and ex-President, Indian Society of Nephrologists), Sireesha P (Public Health Consultant) and Vasundhara Raghavan (CEO, Kidney Warriors Foundation) spoke of the gaps in financial access for treatment of persons with kidney disease and the way forward.
-Chronic kidney disease (CKD) is defined as an irreversible…
+Chronic Kidney Disease or CKD is defined as a progressive kidney…

 • Picture of the woman who donated her kidney in a blue paisley print dress and text overlay research gave me courage